 NYC is a walking city so you do not need a car.
 In addition to the convenience of walking, there are multiple other transportation options as well.
 Uber is my favorite as you will see!

 Is it another country you’re ideally wanting to travel to solo but want to try your hand a little closer to home for that first time?
 NYC can just about be turned into any culture you’re looking for.
-You can find all types of authentic food, hear all different languages and have all kinds of different experiences here.
+You can find all types of authentic food, hear all different languages, and have all kinds of different experiences here.
 You can even get lost in the middle of Central Park to simulate a nature trip!

 There’s safety in numbers.
 Keeping in mind obvious, standard rules, you can pretty much pick a time of day you want to go somewhere in the city and chances are, thousands of your fellow travelers will be right there with you. 😉

 There is anything and everything you could possibly want to do in NYC.
 Pretty sure I don’t have to elaborate on this one for you.
+But just in case, in addition to the iconic activities, you might want to discover NYC’s hidden gems as well.

 5. Iconic.
 It’s NYC.
 Why not?